 This course centers on topics of current interest or special interest to students or instructors.
 Topics or focus may vary from semester to semester.
 Topics will be identified by ISS2930 title published in the course schedules for each semester that the course is offered.
 This course may include a study abroad component, depending on topic.
-This course may be repeated for credit.
 Special topics credit hours are not automatically transferable.
 Transfer credit is the prerogative of the receiving institution.